Lucio Luiz: Research

 As soon as he began his master's degree in 2007, Lucio began to regularly publish academic research at various conferences in the areas of Communication and Education, and he was also one of the first Brazilian researchers to study and write academic articles on participatory culture.

 At that time, there was not yet a consecrated translation in Brazil for the term "participatory culture", with Lucio suggesting the use of "cultura participatória" as it is closer to the original intention of Henry Jenkins, creator of the term.
 However, as more research was carried out, the translation "cultura participativa" ended up becoming the most used in Portuguese.

-In 2013, Lucio organized the book Os Quadrinhos na Era Digital: HQtrônicas, webcomics e cultura participativa (Comics in the Digital Age: "comictronics", webcomics and participatory culture), wich featured texts, among others, by researchers Octavio Aragão, Edgar Franco, Roberto Elísio dos Santos, Henrique Magalhães, and Paulo Ramos, in addition to Lucio himself.
+In 2013, Lucio organized the book Os Quadrinhos na Era Digital: HQtrônicas, webcomics e cultura participativa (Comics in the Digital Age: "comictronics", webcomics and participatory culture), which featured texts, among others, by researchers Octavio Aragão, Edgar Franco, Roberto Elísio dos Santos, Henrique Magalhães, and Paulo Ramos, in addition to Lucio himself.
 This book was nominated for the Troféu HQ Mix for Best Theoretical Book in 2014.

 The following year, he organized the book Reflexões Sobre o Podcast, the first book on the subject in Portuguese, which featured podcasters such as Luciano Pires and Pedro Duarte, among others.
 In 2023, the book was adapted for audio in podcast format.

 On May 10, 2023, Lucio launched the independent website Quadrinhopédia, a database with information about artists, writers, editors and other people linked to Brazilian comics.
 The project took four years to develop, with 850 entries published at its launch and regular additions of new biographies and expansions of existing ones.